 Loudonville

-Mohican State Park - The park is haunted by an Indian looking to kill his next victim.
-An asylum occupied the park in the 1800's and a mysterious light has been seen for more than 20 years.
+Mohican State Park – The park is said to be haunted by an Indian looking to kill his next victim.
+An asylum occupied the park in the 1800s and a mysterious light has been seen there for over 20 years.